Can Merkel cell carcinoma be prevented?

-For more detailed information on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.
+For more on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.

 Avoid weakening your immune system (when possible)

-Having a weakened immune system increases the risk of getting MCC.
+Having a weakened immune system increases the risk of getting MCC, as well as other types of skin cancer.

 Some people need to take medicines to suppress their immune system.
 This includes people who have had organ transplants and some people with autoimmune diseases.
 People with cancer also sometimes need to take medicines such as chemotherapy that can lower their immune function.
 For these people, the benefit from taking these medicines will likely far outweigh the small overall increased risk of getting MCC.

 Last Medical Review: 04/13/2015